mohayemin/a-cool-repository/README.md

-# a-cool-repository
+# A cool repository
-A cool repository for demonstrating Git and GitHub
+A cool repository for demonstrating Git and GitHub.